bitrise-io/devcenter/_articles/en/reviews/Sign up/Sign in/logging-in-to-bitrise.md

 published: false

 ---

-You can log into Bitrise in many ways:
+You can log in to Bitrise in many ways:

 * with your Bitrise username and password
 * with your Gitlab/Github/Bitbucket account